marco/cs262p4/Teambooth - Distributed Fine-Tuning of Dreambooth Models.md

 ![](fig3.png)
 *Figure 3: Concept Drift.
 Fine-tuning on multiple people can lead to confused representations.*

 We hypothesize that this occured because the 3-letter embeddings, even when random, were still not specific enough to distinguish the subjects.
-For our current test application, there is not workaround to this, although as a future extension we could ask users for the subject they are uploading and not allow future users to upload that subject.
+For our current application, there is not workaround to this, although as a future extension we could ask users for the subject they are uploading and not allow future users to upload that subject.
 One vulnerability of this solution is that it is easily susceptible to "poisoning" attacks, where a user lies about the subject they upload to prevent other users from full application functionality.

 *Vanishing.* Naturally, as different subjects get merged into the model, it becomes harder to generate good images of those that were fine-tuned in the distant past.
 Because fine-tuning on a single takes hours of compute (see "unit economics" section), we were unable to fully test the empirical effects of "vanishing" subjects.
 However, one workaround to the vanishing effect is making the global model somewhat ephemeral (e.g. reset the model and the servers' list of subjects to base every 24 hours).